How to Lose Weight: Weight Loss Tips

 Unfortunately, you can’t lose weight long-term without exercising regularly.
 An extreme diet might help you shed pounds temporarily, but it can hurt your metabolism and encourage an unhealthy relationship with food.
 You could also gain back all the weight you lost—plus some more.

 If you’re hesitant to begin exercising, start with small steps.
 Take an evening walk around the block or pop on an online fitness video first thing in the morning.
 The most important thing is to find an activity you enjoy that gets you moving, so that you continue to move!
 In the meantime, continue to focus on your diet, drink plenty of water, and get enough sleep.

 When should I take weight loss medicine?

 Weight loss medicine may be able to help if you are struggling to lose weight despite eating healthier and working out more, or if have a difficult relationship with food and food cravings.
-While prescription weight loss pills aren’t a miracle cure, they can help better regulate your hunger and, in turn, facilitate a positive shift in how you approach food.
-Talk to your doctor about prescription weight loss medication to find out if it’s a good option for you.
+While prescription weight loss medications aren’t a miracle cure, they can help better regulate your hunger and, in turn, facilitate a positive shift in how you approach food.
+Talk to your doctor about CONTRAVE™, a prescription weight loss pill, to find out if it’s a good option for you.